amir734jj/cs655-lecture-notes/src/lab05/note.marp.md

         param -> type ids
     when ids have definition:
         ids -> id
-    and this params definiton was used:
+    and this params definition was used:
         params -> params ',' param

 OR we are still working on ids
-    shift via definiton:
+    shift via definition:
         ids -> ids ',' id

 The solution is to remove production: